 This authentic Italian olive oil is a real treat, with a wonderfully fresh olive taste you won’t find at the supermarket.
 A good gift for housewarming parties.
 Comes in a delightful burgundy or beige bag.

 An authentic and fresh Italian food set prepared by Sicilian artisans, this makes a wonderful gift for someone who appreciates quality Italian cooking.
 Seasonal tomato sauces, cold pressed olive oil, Moscato balsamic vinegar, Trapani sea salt and special Italian harvested ancient seed pasta are among the contents of this delectable set.

 Maybe you don’t drive a classic Ferrari, but why not look the part with a pair of stylish leather driving gloves?
 Great for winter driving, these are a cut above the typical glove in style and comfort.
-Our recommended pair are the highest quality Made In Italy gloves you’ll find online.

 Yes you can find the typical big name Italian brands at any Macy’s, but why not go for something a little more authentic, understated and original?
 We recommend the Floto Taormina Leather Bag, made from Italian calf skin, which is great for use as a purse or to carry a smaller laptop.

 If you’re seeking a gift for the home that’s truly unique, consider a globe wine/cocktail server.
 The beautifully decorated 16th-century replica globe opens up to house a set of glasses and bottles.
 Supported by hard wood legs, owners say it is great quality for the money.
 Love maps?
 Check out our ideas for map lovers.